Courtesy of Alaistair Bartlett

 In the situation that race organisers are forced to cancel the race due to unforeseen events beyond their control (for example, but not limited to: adverse weather conditions, crime scene investigation taking place, major road-traffic accident, police advice against staging mass participation events, etc) entry fees cannot be refunded.
 This is because most of the costs of staging the event are committed well before race day and these cannot be reclaimed by the club.
 Any surplus remaining will be donated to the selected charities.

 Numbers will be provided for both the 10km and junior races and will not be posted out so will need to be collected prior to the start of the race.

-Runners will have the opportunity to collect their numbers before the day of the race from Woodbridge Library on Tuesday 9th May between 6:30pm and 7:30pm.
+Runners will have the opportunity to collect their numbers before the day of the race at Woodbridge Library (time and date to be announced).
 If you do collect your bib early please make sure that you don’t fold it as this can damage the timing chip and please remember to bring it with you on race day as we are unable to provide replacements.

-Otherwise, numbers can be collected on the day of the race from Woodbridge School Hall anytime between 9:30am and 11:45am.
-Please look up your race number online or look at the boards in the entrance to the School Hall before coming to the desks to collect your number.
+Otherwise, numbers can be collected on the day of the race from the Seckford Theatre within the Woodbridge School site anytime between 9:30am and 11:45am.
+Please look up your race number online or look at the boards in the entrance to the Theatre before coming to the desks to collect your number.